Axolotl Swollen Toes: What It Means and What to Do

 Some axolotls just get puffy toes occasionally for no identifiable reason.
 They’re otherwise completely healthy.

-Typical presentation: Comes and goes, affects multiple toes, animal acts 100% normal, no identifiable cause.
+Typical presentation: Comes and goes, affects multiple toes, and the animal otherwise acts normally.

 The Treatment Decision Tree